dsnyder10/HMM-Annotation-Tools/HMM-Annotation-Tools.md

 HMM-Annotation-Tools

-Tools that can be used for comparing ortholog groups as HMM profiles to Pfam.
+Tools that can be used for comparing ortholog groups as HMM profiles to the Pfam database.

 **Dependencies**